Foundation Diet and Health

 While greater galangal is rarely used in western countries today, it gained importance in Europe in the Middle Ages, especially among the upper classes.
 It was used as a spice and sometimes as a remedy for stomach and intestinal diseases, but also for heart failure, anxiety and other mental disorders.
 13

 The Alpinia galanga group includes four species that originate from a common original form.
 The branched inflorescences with small flowers, the open bracts, a pointed flower lip and the thin-walled fruits are particularly characteristic of this group.
-The area of origin of Thai ginger is southern China.
+Thai ginger originates from southern China.
 The representatives of the group are mainly found in continental Asia.
 14,15

-Growing galangal - in the winter garden or as a potted plant:
+Growing your own in the winter garden or as a potted plant

 For your own cultivation, use a pot with nutrient-rich and loose soil.
 Good drainage is important, as galangal ginger does not tolerate waterlogging.
 Nevertheless, the plant has a high water requirement and needs to be watered daily.
 To compensate for the high nutrient requirement, you must fertilize it regularly, e.g. with a liquid universal vegetable fertilizer.
 Galangal requires comprehensive care, plenty of sun all year round, consistent warmth and high humidity.
 The plant should be sprayed daily with warm, lime-free water from a spray bottle.
 16